-Considering that the present research was carried out to acquire more information and examine the relationship between Covid-19 anxiety and SQOL-F during the Covid-19 pandemic in women of reproductive age, the Covid-19 anxiety and its impact on the SQOL-F was evident.
-Thus, professional specialists in the field of preventive medicine and health should pay more attention to these variables and conduct interventions to improve the sexual life quality and reduce Covid-19 anxiety.
-The interventions in medicine and health during the Covid-19 pandemic emphasize the physical dimension of individuals and pay less attention to mental and psychological problems including stress, anxiety, and especially sexua(1)l life.
-The field of sexual problems is the forgotten dimension of patients' follow-up and controlling the present situation.
-It is recommended to conduct psychological intervention and sexual consultation for women during pandemics.
+Considering that the present research was carried out to examine the relationship between Covid-19 anxiety and SQOL-F during the Covid-19 pandemic in women of reproductive age, the Covid-19 anxiety and its impact on the SQOL-F was evident.
+Thus, professional specialists in the field of preventive medicine and healthcare should conduct interventions to improve the quality of sexual life through reducing anxiety linked to Covid-19.
+The interventions in medicine and health during the Covid-19 pandemic has mainly focus on physical dimension of individuals and pay less attention to mental and psychological problems including stress, anxiety, and especially sexual quality of life.
+The field of sexual problems is the forgotten dimension of patients' follow-up and in order to control the present situation, it is recommended to conduct psychological intervention and consultation for women sexual during pandemics.